sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 Errors in the SQL, missing file, permission failures and suchlike will surface when the future is evaluated, *not the build call*.

-In the returned stream, seek and positioned reads do not work as usual, because there are no absolute positions in the file to seek to.
+In the returned stream, seeking and positioned reads do not work as usual, because there are no absolute positions in the file to seek to.

 1. backwards `seek()` calls will raise a `PathIOException`.